 The Ultimate Travel Camera : Traveling with the Fujifilm X100 Series

-The X100T & X100F both offer the ability to charge via USB, it doesn’t sound like a big deal but it means you can charge your camera using the same charger you would use for your phone.
-If you are on a camping trip then the latest campfire technology may also enable you to keep your camera topped up with charge, see the Biolite burner.
+The X100T- X100V range offer the ability to charge via USB.
+This may not sound like a big deal but it means you can charge your camera using the same charger you would use for your phone or computer.
+If you are on a camping trip you can even keep your camera topped up via the Biolite burner.

 Light, portable, versatile and powerful the Fujifilm X100 series has evolved into a photographic powerhouse.
 The true beauty of this stunning little camera is its versatility, from documentary to high quality panoramic landscapes the X100 delivers amazing image quality.

 The complimenting leather case, ability to charger over USB and transfer images via Wifi make it ideal for long haul travel; the additional lens options offer additional versatility.
 The X100 series is my camera of choice for walks in the mountains, who is with me?